-Taiwan and Indonesia have the lowest gun ownership rate of zero civilian firearms per 100 people.
+Some of the countries with the most restrictive firearm laws are China, India, Japan, Singapore, and Vietnam.
+Taiwan and Indonesia have the lowest gun ownership rates possible, with zero civilian firearms per 100 people.
 Guns, however, are not banned in either of these countries.
 Taiwan only allows shotguns, handguns, and regular rifles, and a background check and license are required for all guns.
 In Indonesia, firearms are sold and handled by the Weapons Officers of the Indonesian National Police.
 Indonesian law requires a background check, no ties or connections to radical groups, and a completed firearms safety class on top of other necessary qualifications.